Viju-DevOps/DevOps/README.md

 4. Complete the shell script by incorporating steps to upload a file to AWS S3 and verifying its presence in the designated bucket.

  >[Click Here](ShellScript/hello.sh) to visit the shell script .
-Debug the script and upload the file to the S3 bucket.
+Complete the script by add the step to upload the backup file to the S3 bucket **"devops-db--backup"**.

 5. Develop a Terraform script to create an EC2 instance and display its public IP address as part of the Terraform output.